authzed/spicedb/docs/spicedb.md

       --dispatch-upstream-ca-path string                                                local path to the TLS CA used when connecting to the dispatch cluster
       --dispatch-upstream-timeout duration                                              maximum duration of a dispatch call an upstream cluster before it times out (default 1m0s)
       --enable-experimental-watchable-schema-cache                                      enables the experimental schema cache, which uses the Watch API to keep the schema up to date
+      --enable-memory-protection-middleware                                             enables middleware that does a best effort at preventing OOM (Out of Memory) if the server's memory usage is too high by returning ResourceExhausted on incoming requests (default true)
       --enable-performance-insight-metrics                                              enables performance insight metrics, which are used to track the latency of API calls by shape
       --enable-revision-heartbeat                                                       enables support for revision heartbeat, used to create a synthetic revision on an interval defined by the quantization window (Postgres driver only) (default true)
       --experimental-dispatch-secondary-maximum-primary-hedging-delays stringToString   maximum number of hedging delays to use for each request type to delay the primary request. default is 5ms (default [])